thirdreality/homeassistant/ZHA/README_DOOR.md

-# Instructions on ThirdReality Door Sensor Private Cluster in Home Assistant ZHA
+# Instructions on ThirdReality Door Sensor Private Cluster in Home Assistant ZHA（Support zha starting from version 61）

 #
 ## 1.ZHA Configuration And How To Add The Script